Family ties are the foundation of a stable society. The Bible clearly states their composition and responsibilities.

 Old Testament: Marriage, Divorce, Gender, Sex

-In France, but in all nation, as I write cases of rape, killings of wives, and particularly incest are being revealed.
-“One in three-to-four girls, and one in five-to-seven boys are sexually abused before they turn 18.”
+In France, but in all nations, as I write, cases of rape, killings of wives, and particularly incest are being revealed.
+In the USA, “1 in 5 girls and 1 in 20 boys are known to be victims of child sexual abuse, most of them being victimized by a blood relative.
+During one year, 16% of children between the ages of 14-17 were sexually victimized.
 Family ties are being ruined, the younger generations are traumatized and we play the fiddle while Rome burns.
-It is sad to say, but today activating hardness of heart, instead of suppressing it, seems to be the name of the game.
+It is sad to say, but today activating the hardness of heart, instead of suppressing it, seems to be the name of the game.

 God’s commands are to preserve family ties from wrong sexual interplay of any type other than that between the husband and wife.
 Leviticus 18 is very explicit.